-Sales revenue is recognised at the point of sale, which is where the customer has taken delivery of the goods, the risks and rewards are transferred to the customer and there is a valid sales contract.
+Sales revenue is recognised at the point of sale when the customer obtains control of the goods, which is generally at the time of delivery, and there is a valid sales contract.
 Amounts disclosed as revenue are net of sales returns and trade discounts.